terisa-lau/terisa-lau.github.io/essays/smart-questions.md

 ## Discipline

 An important aspect of asking smart questions is to do your research such as searching the web or reading documentation before seeking help.
 Using what is available and already known shows respect for others' time.
 Solutions for common issues are addressed in documentation or solved through prior discussions.
-Referencing these sources helps prevent repeatign previous troubleshooting attempts while allowing ore productive support.
+Referencing these sources helps prevent repeating previous troubleshooting attempts while allowing more productive support.

 ## Examples